cjdbarlow/Part-One/hypo_and_hypercapnoea.md

 # Hypo and Hypercapnoea
 > Explain the physiological effects of ~~hyperoxia, hypoxaemia~~, hypercapnia, hypocapnia~~, and carbon monoxide poisoning~~

-Carbon dioxide is lipid soluble and can rapidly cross membranes, allowing it to produce an acidosis in any compartment.
+Carbon dioxide is lipid soluble and can rapidly cross membranes, allowing it affect acid-base status in any compartment.

 ##Hypercapnoea
 * **Respiratory Effects**